 Barring severe shyness or anxiety, hands-on learning is uniquely positioned to support or elevate any type of learner.
+Everyone has their own specific needs when it comes to their personal learning style.
 Students that prefer to listen to their lesson can hear the instructor as they follow along, and those that do well with visuals can watch the instructor, duplicating his or her steps after they’re finished.
-Rather than a learning style alone, hands-on learning should be a functional part of every lesson plan, if only to familiarize students with the models and materials they’ll use later in either professional, post-graduate employment or research positions.
+Rather than a learning style alone, hands-on learning should be a functional part of every lesson plan, if only to familiarize students especially in the design degree and science studies with the models and materials they’ll use later in either professional, post-graduate employment or research positions.

 Why Is Hands-On Learning So Powerful?

 Hands-on learning (also known as experiential learning) is the biology lab that teaches a future scientist to be comfortable with dissection; the vehicle shop experience that helps a future mechanic understand the nuances of an engine with not just their eyes and ears but also with actual hands-on training.
 It gives students the opportunity to self-correct any educational missteps in the moment – with professional guidance at arm’s reach.
 While notes can be copied down incorrectly and the thread of learning can get buried under a teacher that talks too quickly or a poorly-written textbook, live examples of core concepts are registered in the brain as holistic experiences, giving the student’s mind more “anchors” to tie the memory to.